convey-stack/convey-stack.github.io/_documentation/persistence.md

 }
 ```

-In order to use `IMongoRepository` abstraction, invoke `AddMongoRepository<TDocument, TIdentifiable>("collectionName")` for each document that you would like to be able to access with this repository abstraction.
+In order to use `IMongoRepository` abstraction, invoke `AddMongoRepository<TDocument, TIdentifiable>("collectionName")` for each document that you would like to be able to access with this repository abstraction and ensure that document type implements `IIdentifiable` interface.

-By using the provided `IMongoRepository` you can access helper methods such as `AddAsync()`, `BrowseAsync()` etc. instead of relying on the default `IMongoDatabase` abstraction available via [MongoDB.Driver](https://docs.mongodb.com/ecosystem/drivers/csharp/).
+By using the provided `IMongoRepository` you can access helper methods such as `AddAsync()`, `BrowseAsync()` etc. instead of relying on `IMongoDatabase` abstraction available via [MongoDB.Driver](https://docs.mongodb.com/ecosystem/drivers/csharp/).

 ```csharp